 Warning: If you plan to claim a tax deduction for super contributions, then that notice to claim a deduction must be lodged BEFORE the super splitting declaration.

-Note: Before July 2017 (but not applicable since July 2017), If the younger spouse of a couple intended to make concessional contributions, and split those contributions with an older spouse, the relevant contributions cap was the one that applies TO THE PERSON MAKING the super contributions, rather than the person receiving the split contributions.
+Note: The relevant contributions cap is the one that applies TO THE PERSON MAKING the super contributions, rather than the person receiving the split contributions.

 Spouse contributions and tax offset

-Generally, ‘spouse contributions’, that is non-concessional (after-tax) contributions made directly to a spouse’s super account, are advantageous where one of the spouses has part-time paid work or no paid work.
+Generally, ‘spouse contributions’, that is non-concessional (after-tax) contributions made directly to a spouse’s super account, can be tax-advantageous where one of the spouses has part-time paid work or no paid work.

 For the 2016/2017 year: For the 2016/2017 year, if an individual has assessable income (plus total reportable fringe benefits plus reportable employer super contributions) of less than $13,800, then his or her spouse can make contributions on behalf of the low-income spouse and claim a tax offset.
 For the 2016/2017 year, if an individual receives $10,800 or less in assessable income (plus reportable fringe benefits and plus reportable employer super contributions), then his or her spouse can access the maximum tax offset of $540, provided an after-tax (non-concessional) contribution of at least $3000 is made to the low-income spouse’s super account.
 The tax offset is progressively reduced until the tax offset reaches zero for spouses who earn $13,800 or more in assessable income (plus reportable fringe benefits plus reportable employer super contributions) in a year.

-Before July 2017, a not uncommon strategy for a couple, was where one spouse was older, super contributions were split to the older spouse.
-An individual who has reached preservation age (age 55 for those born before July 1960, and at least age 57 for those born on or after 1 July 1962, and up to 60 years, for those born after June 1964) can start a superannuation pension before retiring.
-This special type of pension is known as a transition-to-retirement-pension (TRIP), and allows older Australians to plan, and manage, retirement in a more flexible way.
-Although less popular post-July 2017 (due to the removal of some tax incentives), I explain TRIPs in the SuperGuide article Less tax, more super?
+Before July 2017, a not uncommon strategy for a couple, where one spouse was older, super contributions were split to the older spouse.
+An individual who has reached preservation age (age 55 for those born before July 1960, and at least age 57 for those born on or after 1 July 1961, and at least age 58 for those born on or after 1 July 1962, and up to 60 years, for those born after June 1964) can start a superannuation pension before retiring.
+This special type of pension is known as a transition-to-retirement-pension (TRIP, also known as a TRIS), and allows older Australians to plan, and manage, retirement in a more flexible way.
+Although less popular post-July 2017 (due to the removal of some tax incentives), we explain TRIPs in the SuperGuide article Less tax, more super?
 A transition-to-retirement pension is no longer the answer.

 For more information about boosting your spouse’s account